thehappygadfly/Saptial-Imagination-Ability-of-GAN/README.md

 Hi, I am Weijian.
 This model has two goals.
 The first goal is to generate multi-views of the same object.
-The second goal is to realize 3D re construction.
+The second goal is to realize 3D reconstruction.